 The particular legislative provisions were ss 1 and 3 of the Race Relations Act 1976.
 Section 3 was the gateway provision.
 If this section gave Sikhs protection, then the Act applied and the claim under s 1 could be made.
 More particularly, the entire case revolved around the interpretation of three words.
 The meaning of the word 'ethnic' in s 3 and the meaning of the words 'can' and 'justifiable' in s 1.

 The case is a good example of the movement from theoretical rules to their interpretation and application in reality; a movement from rules in books, to the legal construction of reality.
+It is also a good illustration of the power of the appellate court to determine the meaning of legislation.

-The facts of the case were that Mr Mandla, a Sikh, wanted his son to go to a certain private school.
-The child was given a place which was subsequently taken away when the father informed the school that the child would not remove his turban as school rules required.
+The facts of the case were that Mr Mandla, a Sikh, wanted his son to go to a private secondary school.
+The child was offered a place which was subsequently revoked when the father informed the school that the child would not remove his turban as school uniform rules required.
 The headmaster stated that the rules concerning uniform were rigid and that other Sikh pupils removed turbans during school hours.
 Mr Mandla reported the matter to the Commission for Racial Equality (CRE) who took up the case.
 The CRE alleged that the son had been unlawfully discriminated against, either directly or indirectly, on racial grounds, in that he had been denied a place at the school because of his custom of wearing a turban.

-The meaning of the word 'ethnic' in s 3 of the Race Relations Act 1976
+4.8.3 The meaning of the word 'ethnic' in s 3 of the Race Relations Act 1976

 The case raised a number of issues.
-The first issue which was of tremendous importance to Sikhs was whether the Race Relations Act was the relevant statute to take action under.
+The first issue, which was of tremendous importance to the Sikh community, was whether the Race Relations Act was the relevant statute to take action under.
+The Race Relations Act states that it is unlawful to discriminate against another on racial grounds in the areas covered by the Act.
+One of these areas is education.
 To bring an action, it had to be proved that Sikhs were a racial group.

-In s 3 of the Act, racial grounds was defined as:
+Section 3 of the Act defines racial grounds as:

-... a group of persons defined by reference to colour, race, nationality or ethnic or national origins.
+...a group of persons defined by reference to colour, race, nationality or ethnic or national origins.

-The main argument centred around whether Sikhs fitted into the word 'ethnic'.
-It was accepted that they did not fit into any of the other descriptions.
+The main argument centred around whether Sikhs fitted into the word 'ethnic' as other words and phrases in the list in s 3 were accepted as not applicable.

 The trial court found that Sikhs were not a racial group and the appellant appealed to the Court of Appeal and came before Lord Denning.
 The Court of Appeal had two choices.
-It could take the teleological approach - looking at the wider context - considering the history behind the legislation, the mischief that it was designed to rectify; or it could choose a formalist approach, considering the text, the word or words, and their possible meanings in a more literal sense.
+It could take the teleological approach-looking at the wider context-considering the history behind the legislation, the mischief that it was designed to rectify; or it could choose a formalist approach, considering the text, the word or words, and their possible meanings in a more literal sense.

 Lord Denning had always, in essence, taken a teleological approach.
 He had, for much of his legal career as a senior judge, fought against blind literalism.
 He had always fought for the right to 'fill in the gaps' left in legislation.
-Indeed, his career was often based on the right to take the broad view, when, days before his retirement, a case concerning conflicting liberties came before him.
+Indeed, his career was often based on the right to take the broader teleological view rather than the narrow, literalist view.